DataBeaver/trimps-tools/README.md

 --prune-limit
   Stop pruning when only this many pools are left

+--extinction-interval
+  Set an interval for clearing a random pool (but never the best performing one)

+--isolation-period
+  Set the number of cycles after an extinction event during which the cleared pool will receive no cross-breeding.
+This can allow the program to come up with fresh ideas.

 Finally, a few options are mostly for debugging purposes:

 -g, --debug-layout